Integrity. Respect. Compassion. Quality.

 1997

-HCC contracted with the Muskegon County Health Department to provide services under the State breast and cervical program.
-This program provides diagnostic and clinical services to prevent and treat breast and cervical cancer.
+HCC collaborated with the Muskegon County Health Department to offer vital services through the State Breast and Cervical Program.
+This initiative delivers essential diagnostic and clinical services, playing a crucial role in the prevention and treatment of breast and cervical cancer within our community.

 1996